 - How does Florida law treat comparative negligence?

 Read: Fault, Blame, and Damage Claims: Contributory Negligence in Florida

 What Should You Do?

-A good piece of advice if you have been harmed in a slip and fall, is to at least speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+A good piece of advice if you have been harmed in a slip and fall, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.

 - Slip and Falls in Florida – What is the Law?

 - I Slipped and Fell at the Store But There Was a Wet Floor Sign: Do I Have a Case?
 In Florida, Maybe.